wso2-extensions/identity-outbound-auth-hypr/docs/config.md

 Note: Get the support from HYPR to configure a HYPR Application via the HYPR Control Center.

-## Setup and Installing HYPR Connector
+## Setting up and installing the HYPR connector

 **Step 1:** Extract the project artifacts
 - Clone the `identity-outbound-auth-hypr` repository.